cprevost4/cprevost4.github.io/about_me.md

 ## Research

 I work on <b>multimodal data fusion by low-rank approximations</b>.
 This includes various applications: in particular, I have been working on the hyperspectral super-resolution problem.
 My main interests are <b>tensor decompositions, low-rank factorization, multimodal data fusion</b> and performance analysis by means of <b>Cramér-Rao bounds</b>.

+## Others

+- Student member of the organizing commitee for ENBIS 2018 (Nancy, FR 🇫🇷): preparation, registration and technical support
+- Student member of the organizing commitee for CAMSAP 2019 (Le Gosier, Guadeloupe, West Indies, FR 🇫🇷): registration